awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

 **To install the Session Manager plugin using the EXE installer**

-1. Download the installer using the following URL:
+1. Download the installer using the following URL\.

    ```
    https://s3.amazonaws.com/session-manager-downloads/plugin/latest/windows/SessionManagerPluginSetup.exe
    ```

-1. Run the downloaded installer and follow the on\-screen instructions\.
+1. Run the downloaded installer, and follow the on\-screen instructions\.

-   Leave the install location box blank to install the plugin to the default directory:
+   Leave the install location box blank to install the plugin to the default directory\.
    +  `C:\%PROGRAMFILES%\Amazon\SessionManagerPlugin\bin\`

 1. Verify that the installation was successful\.
-For information, see [Verify the Session Manager Plugin installation](#install-plugin-verify)\.
+For information, see [Verify the Session Manager plugin installation](#install-plugin-verify)\.
 **Note**
 If Windows is unable to find the executable, you might need to re\-open the command prompt or add the installation directory to your `PATH` environment variable manually\.
-For information, see the troubleshooting topic [Session Manager Plugin not automatically added to command line path \(Windows\)](session-manager-troubleshooting.md#windows-plugin-env-var-not-set)\.
+For information, see the troubleshooting topic [Session Manager plugin not automatically added to command line path \(Windows\)](session-manager-troubleshooting.md#windows-plugin-env-var-not-set)\.

-## Install and uninstall the Session Manager Plugin on macOS<a name="install-plugin-macos"></a>
+## Install and uninstall the Session Manager plugin on macOS<a name="install-plugin-macos"></a>

 You can install the Session Manager plugin on macOS using the bundled installer\.